Low energy elastic scattering of hydrogen, deuterium and tritium on helium isotopes: Abstract

 \section{Abstract}

-Motivated by the needs of atomic tritium sources for neutrino mass experiments, we present calculations of energy-dependent elastic scattering cross sections of hydrogen isotopes (H, D and T) on helium isotopes ($^3$He and $^4$He) in the temperature range 1~mK to 300~K. The tritium-on-helium cross sections are found to be enhanced over their hydrogen-on-helium counterparts by a near-threshold resonant s-wave bound state at low energy, similar to that predicted in the triplet T-T system.
-While the energy-dependent cross sections span a wide range at low energy due to this s-wave enhancement, they tend toward a common value at high energy where the scattering becomes effectively geometric in nature.
+Motivated by the needs of atomic tritium sources for neutrino mass experiments and Doppler-free two-photon 1S–2S spectroscopy in atomic deuterium and tritium, we present calculations of energy-dependent elastic scattering cross sections of hydrogen isotopes (H, D and T) on helium isotopes ($^3$He and $^4$He) in the temperature range 1~mK to 300~K. The tritium-on-helium cross sections are found to be enhanced over their hydrogen-on-helium counterparts by a near-threshold resonant \textit{s}-wave bound state at low energy, similar to one that has been predicted in the triplet T-T system.
+While the energy-dependent cross sections span a wide range at low energy due to this \textit{s}-wave enhancement, they tend toward a common value at high energy where the scattering becomes effectively geometric in nature.